-The registered office is located at Level 2, Tower 1, Avenue 5, Bangsar South City, 59200 Kuala Lumpur and the principal place of business is located at Lot 6, Jalan Sungai Kayu Ara 32/39, Berjaya Industrial Park, Seksyen 32, 40460 Shah Alam, Selangor Darul Fhsan
+The registered office and principal place of business of the Company are located at Lot 6, Jalan Sungai Kayu Ara 32/39, Berjaya Industrial Park, Seksyen 32, 40460 Shah Alam, Selangor Darul Ehsan.

-The financial statements were authorised for issue in accordance with a resolution by the Board of directors on 17 April 2014.
+The financial statements were authorised for issue in accordance with a resolution by the Board of directors on 16 April 2015.